-Tables 3 and 4 summarise the relative sensitivity of the model outputs with respect to the model inputs, for both the cases of normal and uniform PDFs assumptions for the model inputs/outputs.
-Input parameters with a main effect > 1 % and/or > 1 % total effect are presented in bold text.
-Figure 2 exemplifies the main effect and total effects for each model output of which the SA was examined.
-The following sections describe in a systematic way the main results obtained in terms of the SA for both cases of PDF assumption, focusing primarily in the analysis of the main and total SA indices computed.
+Tables 4 and 5 summarise the relative sensitivity of the model outputs with respect to its inputs, for both the cases of normal and uniform PDF assumptions for the model inputs/outputs.
+Input parameters with a main effect > 1 % and/or > 1 % total effect are highlighted in bold.
+Figure 3 exemplifies the main effect and total effects for each model output of which the SA was examined.
+The following sections systematically describe the main results obtained in terms of the SA for both cases of PDF assumption, focusing primarily on the analysis of the main and total SA indices computed.